 Growth rates of almost 40% between 2012 and 2013 peaking at revenues of US$ 13 billion make China one of the top countries in the game industry.
 Reaching revenues of more than US$ 6 billion ranks China first within the global competition of mobile games.
 Nonetheless, the majority of revenues are still gathered from PC games.

 Korea’s mobile gaming industry reached US$ 1 billion in 2013 due to its incredible growth by over 250% the same year.
 LAI forecasts revenues of more than US$ 3 billion by 2018 and ranks Korea second in the world’s online games market right behind China.

 The US have always been the big player in the global game industry; however, this may change soon.
 In 2013 China overtook Japan and became the second largest games market worldwide.
 Mobile drives the Chinese growth and will lead to a takeover of the market by China as the following table predicts.

-A population of almost 1.5 billion and an internet population of over 740 million people by 2015 further emphasises the Chinese market power.
-Approximately 450 million chinese people are categorized as players, while almost 160 million are paying for games.
+A population of almost 1.5 billion and an internet population of over 740 million people by 2015 further emphasize the Chinese market power.
+Approximately 450 million Chinese people are categorized as players, while almost 160 million are paying for games.

 As China will become the market leader this year and Japan and Korea gather enormous revenues as well, the game localization potential offered in the Asia Pacific region thus cannot be denied.
 Continuing high growth rates are ascribed to the ‘new endboss’ China and adumbrate that the final level has not been reached yet.